Representation theory of topological full groups of \'etale groupoids and paradoxicality: Full group representations of Thompson's group

 We apply this to the subgroupoid $\mc H = V \curvearrowright Z \subset F(\mc G) \curvearrowright X$.
 We observe $\mc H$ is closed, as the topology is inherited from the product topology, and topologically principal and so we can apply Lemma \ref{Lemma:midproof}, and the action of $V$ is therefore free, and $V \curvearrowright Z$ is embedded in $\Germs(F(\mc G) \curvearrowright X)$ as a closed subgroupoid.

-To complete the proof, observe that $\Germs(F(\mc G) \curvearrowright X)$ is a closed subgroupoid of $\mc G \cong \Germs(G^{a}\curvearrowright X)$ by Lemma \ref{Lem:germing} and Exel's Reconstruction Theorem (see Section \ref{Sect:groupoidrep}).
+To complete the proof, observe that $\Germs(F(\mc G) \curvearrowright X)$ is a closed subgroupoid of $\mc G \cong \Germs(G^{a}\curvearrowright X)$ by Lemma \ref{Lem:germing} and noncommutative Stone duality \cite[Theorem 2.22]{Lawson-minimal}.
 As topological amenability passes to closed subgroupoids, $\Germs(F(\mc G) \curvearrowright X)$ is also topologically amenable.
 The same closed subgroupoid argument then implies $V \curvearrowright Z$ is topologically amenable.
 But the presence of an $V$-invariant probability measure on $Z$ implies that in fact $V$ is amenable.
 This is a contradiction, since $V$ has free subgroups. \end{proof}

-\begin{Cor} Let $\mc G$ be an ample, minimal, topologically amenable Hausdorff \'etale groupoid with compact unit space, let $\mc G^{a}$ be the Boolean inverse monoid of bisections and let $F(\mc G)$ be the topological full group of $\mc G$.
+\begin{Cor} Let $\mc G$ be an ample, minimal, topologically amenable Hausdorff groupoid with compact unit space, let $\mc G^{a}$ be the Boolean inverse monoid of bisections and let $F(\mc G)$ be the topological full group of $\mc G$.
 If $T(\mc G^{a})$ has no perforation,then the following are equivalent: \begin{enumerate} \item $C^{*}(\mc G)$ admits a faithful tracial state, \item $C^{*}(\mc G)$ is stably finite, \item There are no Tarski matrices of any degree over $\mc G^{a}$, \item Every clopen subset of $\mc G^{(0)}$ is not paradoxical with respect to $\mc G^{a}$ \item There exists a faithful invariant mean on $\mc G^{a}$ normalised at $1$, \item There is a faithful $\mc G$-invariant measure on $\mc G^{(0)}$. \item There is no embedding of Thompson's group $V$ into $F(\mc G)$. \item There is no embedding of $C(P_{2})$ into $\mc G^{a}$. \end{enumerate} \end{Cor}

 \begin{Rem} The above results are also connected to recent work by Matte Bon \cite{MB} considering general questions on embeddings of full groups. \end{Rem}